Thaidene Nene National Park Reserve, Canada: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you pick the correct type.
-The majority of adapters available online are just plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. It's important that you pick the right type.
+The vast majority of adapters currently available are just plugs and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most places.

 What to wear/what to pack: